sysadmin-as-a-service/sysadmin-blog/content/articles/change-your-netscaler-login-page-to-bing-wallpaper-of-the-day.md

 title: "Change Your Netscaler Login Page to Bing Wallpaper of the Day"
 date: "2016-10-05"
 published: true
+description: 'Bing daily wallpaper for your NetScaler Gateway!'
 ---

 If you have done a Bing search for "How to change my Netscaler Login page to the Bing daily Wallpaper", you have come to the right place.